lmu-cmsi1998-spring2025/assignments/the-non-accidental-programmer.md

 Observe that _git_ will bring up a default command-line editor when performing `git commit --amend`—and this editor might not be your editor of choice.
 For one (1) of your two (2) commits, show that you know how to set the `EDITOR` environment variable to change this up!
 1. `echo $EDITOR` to show its current value (it may be blank, indicating that _git_ will choose a default)
 2. `export EDITOR=<path to editor>` to set the editor (use `which` to determine the path)
+    * Though less precise, some setups might have a path that has spaces in it—if this affects you, just naming the editor should suffice: `export EDITOR=<editor executable name>`
+    * To clear the value of `EDITOR` without having to close/open a new command line window, you can do `unset EDITOR`
-3. Do `git commit --amend` as described above
+4. Do `git commit --amend` as described above

 If _git_ **does** default to your editor of choice, turnabout is fair play!
 Still pick a commit where you perform the above steps, but for the command-line editor that is _not_ your favorite.
 You can always set it back afterward